 Dozens of other countries have passed similar laws banning animal testing for cosmetic products as well as the sale of products tested on animals elsewhere.
 U.S. companies already compete in these markets and comply with the regulations.
 The Humane Cosmetics Act also supports the development of new testing alternatives ensuring that U.S. companies will continue to succeed internationally.

-Representative Don Beyer (D-VA) is leading the push to enact the Humane Cosmetics Act in the House of Representatives.
-Senators Martha McSally (R-AZ) and Cory Booker (D-NJ) are sponsoring the Senate version.
+Representatives Don Beyer (D-VA), Vern Buchanan (R-FL), Paul Tonko (D-NY), Ken Calvert (R-CA)s and Tony Cárdenas (D-CA) are leading the push to enact the Humane Cosmetics Act in the House of Representatives.
+Senators Cory Booker (D-NJ), Rob Portman (R-OH) John Hickenlooper (D-CO), Susan Collins (R-ME), and Jacky Rosen (D-NV) are sponsoring the Senate version.
 The bill is endorsed by the Personal Care Products Council, the leading national trade association representing cosmetic and personal care products companies.

 The Animal Legal Defense Fund strongly supports the Humane Cosmetics Act and any legislation that prohibits or restricts the use of animals in cosmetic testing.